chainguard-dev/edu/content/open-source/sigstore/policy-controller/maximum-image-age-policy-controller.md

 [Chainguard Enforce](/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/understanding-continuous-verification/) is designed to address this issue by continuously verifying whether a container or cluster contains any vulnerabilities or policy violations over time.
 This includes what packages are deployed, SBOMs (software bills of materials), provenance, signature data, and more.

-If you're interested in learning more about Chainguard Enforce, you can request access to the product by selecting **Chainguard Enforce for Kubernetes** on the [inquiry form](https://www.chainguard.dev/get-demo?utm_source=docs).
+If you're interested in learning more about Chainguard Enforce, you can request access to the product by selecting **Chainguard Enforce** on the [inquiry form](https://www.chainguard.dev/contact?utm_source=docs).